 On May 24, 2007, one of the greatest football players in the history of the University of Notre Dame passed away after a courageous, eight-year battle with ALS.
 In the fall of 2006, nine months before Peter succumbed to Lou Gehrig’s Disease; I wrote an extended piece on him for the Notre Dame Football Annual.
-To honor him and those who continue to fight such an unforgiving disease here is that original article in its entirely.
+To honor him and those who continue to fight such an unforgiving disease here is that original article in its entirety.

-He sits in a solitary wheelchair in the kitchen in the center of action so he can wordlessly observe the comings and goings of his beloved family.
+He sits in a solitary wheelchair in the kitchen in the center of the action so he can wordlessly observe the comings and goings of his beloved family.
 During the day, he receives regular nourishment using a peg lodged in his stomach.
 He breathes through an incision in his windpipe that has left a permanent opening in his throat.
 His tracheostomy and his feeding contraption keep him alive.
 If the weather is nice, he is moved outside where he often listens to music or a book on his iPod.
 On special occasions, he may be transported to the local theater to view a movie of interest.
 At dinnertime, he is moved back to his bed where he watches television until he habitually goes to sleep at 11:00 pm.

 Peter Demmerle, consensus All-American wide receiver, an integral member of the 1973 Notre Dame national championship football team, co-chairman of the insurance department at LeBoeuf, Lamb, Greene & MacRae in Manhattan, the father of four energetic daughters and an equally spirited wife, has moved nary a muscle in four years.
 As his devoted spouse, Kate, admits, “Peter is considered ‘total care’ in that he can do nothing for himself these days.”

 ALS will do that even to the strongest of men.